 Staff have a duty to deal with any child protection issue that may arise and also to avoid any activity that may reasonably raise concerns as to their propriety.
 Examples might include students drinking alcohol with staff, being invited to their homes or allowing access to inappropriate materials or internet sites.
-Any member of staff who is aware of such activities should report them to a senior colleague or the DSL.
-This should include what the DFE’s Keeping Children Safe in Education (2021) refers to as a ‘low-level concern is any concern – no matter how small, and even if no more than causing a sense of unease or a ‘nagging doubt’’.
+Any member of staff who is aware of such activities should report them to a member of the Senior Leadership Team.
+This should include what the DFE’s Keeping Children Safe in Education (2022) refers to as a ‘low-level concern is any concern – no matter how small, and even if no more than causing a sense of unease or a ‘nagging doubt’’.
 Ensuring such low-level concerns are appropriately shared and ‘dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.’

 Any individual contact with students out of education settings should only be done with the prior knowledge of parents and senior colleagues.
 Staff should make every effort to avoid being in a situation where they are alone with a student in an isolated area, talking with a student in a closed room without others being aware of or being on their own with a student in a car or minibus.